Wave power: History

 The first known patent to extract energy from ocean waves was in 1799, filed in Paris by Pierre-Simon Girard and his son.
 An early device was constructed around 1910 by Bochaux-Praceique to power his house in Royan, France.
 It appears that this was the first oscillating water-column type of wave-energy device.
 From 1855 to 1973 there were 340 patents filed in the UK alone.

 Modern pursuit of wave energy was pioneered by Yoshio Masuda's 1940s experiments.
 He tested various concepts, constructing hundreds of units used to power navigation lights.
 Among these was the concept of extracting power from the angular motion at the joints of an articulated raft, which Masuda proposed in the 1950s.

 The oil crisis in 1973 renewed interest in wave energy.
-Researchers re-examined waves' potential to extract energy, notably Stephen Salter, Johannes Falnes, Michael E. McCormick, David Evans, Michael French, Nick Newman, and C. C. Mei.
+Substantial wave-energy development programmes were launched by governments in several countries, in particular in the UK, Norway and Sweden.
+Researchers re-examined waves' potential to extract energy, notably Stephen Salter, Johannes Falnes, Kjell Budal, Michael E. McCormick, David Evans, Michael French, Nick Newman, and C. C. Mei.

 Salter's 1974 invention became known as Salter's duck or nodding duck, officially the Edinburgh Duck.
-In small scale tests, the Duck's curved cam-like body can stop 90% of wave motion and can convert 90% of that to electricity, giving 81% efficiency.

-In the 1980s, as oil prices ebbed, wave-energy funding shrank, although, first-generation prototypes were tested.
+In small-scale tests, the Duck's curved cam-like body can stop 90% of wave motion and can convert 90% of that to electricity, giving 81% efficiency.
+In the 1980s, several other first-generation prototypes were tested, but as oil prices ebbed, wave-energy funding shrank.
 Climate change later reenergized the field.

 The world's first wave energy test facility was established in Orkney, Scotland in 2003 to kick-start the development of a wave and tidal energy industry.
-The European Marine Energy Centre(EMEC) supported the deployment of more wave and tidal energy devices than any other single site.
-EMEC provides a variety of test sites in real sea conditions.
-Its grid-connected wave test site is situated at Billia Croo, on the western edge of the Orkney mainland, and is subject to the full force of the Atlantic Ocean, recording seas as high as 19 metres.
-Developers testing at the centre include Aquamarine Power, Pelamis Wave Power, and ScottishPower Renewables.
+The European Marine Energy Centre(EMEC) has supported the deployment of more wave and tidal energy devices than any other single site.
+Subsequent to its establishment test facilities occurred also in many other countries around the world, providing services and infrastructure for device testing.